 - b) As per the information and explanation given to us, Punjab National Bank (PNB) had declared the company as wilful defaulter.
-However the company/ Directors had submitted the resolution plan for outstanding dues of the bank, which the consortium led by PNB had sanctioned. - c) Term loans are applied for the purpose for which the loans are obtained and hence reporting on clause 3(ix)(c) is not applicable. - d) The company has not raised fund on short term basis and hence, reporting under clause 3(ix)(d) of the Order is not applicable. - e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries. - f) The Company has not raised any loans during the year on the pledge of any securities held in its subsidiaries, joint ventures or associate companies and hence reporting on clause 3(ix)(f) of the Order is not applicable.

-- (a) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable. - (b) During the year, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence reporting under clause 3(x)(b) of the Order is not applicable.
+However, the company/ Directors had submitted the resolution plan for outstanding dues of the bank, which the consortium led by PNB had sanctioned. - c) Term loans are applied for the purpose for which the loans are obtained and hence reporting on clause 3(ix)(c) is not applicable. - d) The company has not raised fund on short term basis and hence, reporting under clause 3(ix)(d) of the Order is not applicable. - e) On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries. - f) The Company has not raised any loans during the year on the pledge of any securities held in its subsidiaries, joint ventures or associate companies and hence reporting on clause 3(ix)(f) of the Order is not applicable. - x. (a) The Company has not raised moneys by way of initial public offer or further public offer (including debt instruments) during the year and hence reporting under clause 3(x)(a) of the Order is not applicable. - (b) During the year, the Company has not made any preferential allotment or private placement of shares or convertible debentures (fully or partly or optionally) and hence reporting under clause 3(x)(b) of the Order is not applicable. - ii. (a) No fraud by the Company and no material fraud on the Company has been noticed or reported during the year. - (b) No report under sub-section (12) of section 143 of the Companies Act has been filed in Form ADT-4 as prescribed under rule 13 of Companies (Audit and Auditors) Rules, 2014 with the Central Government, during the year and up to the date of this report.